- A will spells out how you want your estate distributed after your death. Without a will, state law will determine the order of inheritance.

 After a 20-year career, she left her job in her late 40s for what was supposed to be a brief hiatus to travel and explore other interests.
 But after reviewing her situation with her Fidelity financial representative, she realized she didn't need a regular paycheck and began consulting on a pro bono basis.

-McIntyre has applied the same can-do attitude to estate planning.
-As an "only child of 2 only children," she realized she would have to take extra measures to come up with an estate plan that gave her independence and reassurance.
+Jennifer applied the same can-do attitude to her estate planning.
+As the only child of parents who were also only children, she realized she would have to take extra measures to come up with an estate plan that gave her independence and reassurance.

 Of course, people arrive at their singleness in different ways, whether it's through widowhood, divorce, or never having been married.
 Some singles have children, while others do not.
-Some are enveloped in a tight-knit community of friends and family, while others are truly on their own.
-As a result, there's no one estate planning solution for every single person.
+There's no one estate planning solution for every single person.

-Tip: Powers of attorney for financial affairs are an important component of estate planning documents for single people.
-They appoint someone to act on your behalf in the event that you are incapacitated.
-Without these, a court would need to appoint someone to handle important financial decisions for you.
-That could delay access to bank and investment accounts and make it difficult to access the money to pay your bills.
+Powers of attorney for financial affairs appoint someone to act on your behalf if you become incapacitated, and are an important component of estate planning for single people.
+Without these documents, a court would need to appoint someone to handle important financial decisions for you.
+That could delay access to bank and investment accounts and make it difficult to access the money needed to pay bills.